How to store food and keep it fresh for longer

 Equally, vegetables on the way out will make for a great soup.

 Otherwise, chuck it in the freezer.
-You'd be surprised at what foods you can freeze – just make sure the food hasn't already gone off, otherwise freezing it won't be much help to anyone.
+You'd be surprised at what foods you can freeze – but make sure the food hasn't already gone off, otherwise freezing it won't be much help to anyone.

 -